 How to protect your skin from the sun while running

-The most popular form of prevention is wearing sunscreen, although it’s not the only way to protect yourself from the harmful rays of the sun.
+The most popular form of prevention is wearing sunscreen, although it’s not the only way to protect yourself from the sun’s harmful rays.
 Other forms of prevention might be easier; ultimately, the most effective methods are the ones runners will use consistently.

 To avoid issues like skin cancer and severe sunburns, it’s best to practice preventative measures, including:

 - Lip balm

 Read on to learn about the different protection methods and discover which is best suited.